apache/tvm/docs/vta/install.md

 ## VTA Simulator Installation

-You need [TVM installed](https://docs.tvm.ai/install/index.html) on your machine.
+You need [TVM installed](https://tvm.apache.org/docs/install/index.html) on your machine.
-For a quick and easy start, use the pre-built [TVM Docker image](https://docs.tvm.ai/install/docker.html).
+For a quick and easy start, checkout the [Docker Guide](https://tvm.apache.org/docs/install/docker.html).

 You'll need to set the following paths to use VTA:
 ```bash